carpentries-incubator/lc-webscraping/_episodes/01-introduction.md

 addresses) is collected for marketing purposes.

-Web scraping is also increasingly being used by scholars for the purpose of building data sets for text mining projects, and journalists.
-The practice of [data journalism](https://en.wikipedia.org/wiki/Data_journalism), in particular, relies on the ability for investigative journalists to harvest data that is not always available in a form that allows analysis.
+Web scraping is also increasingly being used by scholars for the purpose of building data sets for text mining projects, and by journalists.
+The practice of [data journalism](https://en.wikipedia.org/wiki/Data_journalism), in particular, relies on the ability for investigative journalists to harvest data that is not always published in a form that allows analysis.

 ## Example: scraping government websites for contact addresses